PascalCoinDev/PascalCoin/README.md

   - Updated "Account Object" return values:
     - "state": Can return "normal", "listed", "account_swap", "coin_swap"
     - "hashed_secret" : (HEXASTRING) will contain the SHA256( SECRET ) value that must match Payload received data for Atomic Swaps (only when "state" in "account_swap" or "coin_swap")
     - "amount_to_swap" : (PASCURRENCY) amount that will be transferred to counterparty account on ATOMIC COIN SWAP ("receiver_swap_account")
     - "receiver_swap_account": (Integer) Counterpaty account that will receive "amount_to_swap" on ATOMIC COIN SWAP
+    - "data" : (HEXASTRING) will return the Account Data stored with PIP-0024
+    - "seal" : (HEXASTRING) will return the Account Seal stored with PIP-0029
   - Updated "Operation Object" return values:
     - "senders" : ARRAY
       - "data" : OBJECT will store OP_DATA information when operation is OP_DATA type as described on PIP-0016